Stylish and efficient SUV bristles with appeal

-The more powerful diesel also gets the option of a four-wheel drive system, that can send power to the rear wheels when the fronts begin to slip.
-This works well, but the reality is not many buyers will need it.
+The more powerful diesels also got the option of a four-wheel drive system system (no longer offered), that can send power to the rear wheels when the fronts begin to slip.
+It worked well, but the demand was relatively small.

 You’ve got a choice of five trim levels and several optional packs to decipher when deciding which to buy.
 Dynamique S Nav sits in the middle of the range and is the best-seller, featuring a huge amount of kit for a relatively low list price.

 You can get a lot of safety kit too, plus this Renault received a five-star Euro NCAP rating.
 We liked the Visio system you get on all but base-spec cars, particularly because it’ll read traffic signs and warn you when you stray over the indicated speed limit.
 It also includes lane departure warning and an automatic headlight-levelling function.